• Facebook

 More savory dinner recipes

-If you loved these wine braised short ribs I would appreciate it so much if you would give this recipe a star review!
+If you loved these short ribs and polenta I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 PS – If you’ve got any leftovers, use them to make these Short Rib Crostini with Cambozola Cheese and Cherry Jam!